tpoechtrager/sdos-test/README.md

     without `vsync`.
 With it, you get the advantages of multipoll  and no tearing at all, and you minimize the number of frames drawn (cfr maximum input lag and draw millis), without you may get a smaller value of draw millis (cfr draw millis again).
-Cons: it simply crashes or freezes on some setups.
-After a lot of experimenting I believe that it comes down to the video card driver to either support multithreading in OpenGL or not.
+Cons: functioning highly depends on the driver implementation, so it might just behave as `/mulitpoll 0` (rarely), or even crash.
+With `/vsync 0` "fps" becomes unbounded and if you are used to a lower but steady framerate (through `/maxfps`) you might not like it.

   Ultimately, it's up to you to choose the values that best suit you.
 I personally think that `vsync` makes everything a whole lot smoother, and `/multipoll 1`